Comedian Raju Srivastav suffers cardiac arrest; in critical condition at AIIMS Delhi

 Image: @rajusrivastava/Facebook

-Popular comedian Raju Srivastav, who has also enternained audiences through his stint in movies, suffered a cardiac arrest and is in critical condition.
+Popular comedian Raju Srivastava, who has also enternained audiences through his stint in movies, suffered a cardiac arrest and is in critical condition.

-Born on 25 December 1963, in Kanpur, Raju Srivastava, the son of poet Ramesh Chandra Srivastav, aimed to become a comedian since childhood.
-Ahead of pursuing his dream, Srivastav played small roles in several Bollywood films such as Maine Pyar Kiya, Mein Prem Ki Deewani Hoon, Baazigar, Bombay To Goa and more.
+Born on 25 December 1963, in Kanpur, Raju Srivastava, the son of poet Ramesh Chandra Srivastava, aimed to become a comedian since childhood.
+Ahead of pursuing his dream, Srivastava played small roles in several Bollywood films such as Maine Pyar Kiya, Mein Prem Ki Deewani Hoon, Baazigar, Bombay To Goa and more.